Dolly (1987 TV series): Home media

 Time Life released the 19-disc box set Dolly: The Ultimate Collection – Deluxe Edition in September 2020 and it features a selection of 16 episodes of the series, marking the first time any episodes from the series have been released on DVD.
 15 of the 16 episodes included are heavily edited due to copyright issues.

+Trivia

+The song she performs; "Don't Stop Dreamin", in Episode 6 of the show is thought to be an unreleased track from Dolly's 1987 Album "Rainbow".